mental wellness & performance

-Did you know that you can learn to control your thoughts, thereby changing your moods and behaviors?
+Did you know that you can learn to control your thoughts, thereby changing your moods and behaviors and improving your performance in life and at work?

 Doing so is an important component of Mental Wellness which involves active, ongoing pursuit to understand and balance the various dimensions of well-being –